spatie/icalendar-generator/README.md

     ...
 ```

-Or you could even disable timezones for a whole calendar:
+You can even disable timezones for a whole calendar:

 ``` php
 Calendar::create()